Which Social Network Should You Advertise On?

 promos and giveaways aren’t a possibility, which stops many companies from advertising here.
 For this reason, the best way your business can use this site is for its SEO feature.
 This feature is also limited, however; if you’re not in someone’s circles, it won’t help Google get your website seen by those users

-The Good: Facebook has the largest audience, at over 1.19 billion registered users.
+The Good: Facebook has the largest audience, with over 1.19 billion registered users.
 The major plus with advertising here is the visibility it could give to your company.
 This makes Facebook a great choice for a small business.
 With the option to advertise based on location, you can easily increase your reach.
 Unlike LinkedIn, it’s a very cost-effective option.
 You can spend as little as a dollar a day per ad.

 Another pro with Facebook ads is their advanced targeting options.
 When advertising on Facebook, you can target viewers based on six different categories: location, gender, likes/interests, relationship status, workplace and education.